qwerty-arun/Startup/Staring a startup.md

 - There are four areas where we need to excel at: Idea, Product, Team and Execution.
 ## WHY?
 - Never start just for the sake of doing so.
-- You should feel compelled by a problem and should be ceratain that only creating a company can solve it.
+- You should feel compelled by a problem and should be certain that only creating a company can solve it.
 Passion first, startup second.
 # 1) IDEA
 - Start with one, not a pivot.
 - Think about size and growth of the market, growth statergy for the company, defensibility statergy and so on.
 - Wait to start a startup and wait until you come up with an idea you feel compelled to explore.
 Also a way to choose between multiple ideas.
 If you have several ideas that all seem pretty good, work on the one that you think about most often and don't think about work.
 - The company to should feel like an important mission.
 Good startups usually take ten years.
 - Its easier to start a hard startup than an easy one.
-This is a counter-intuivitive.
+This is counter-intuivitive.
 Derivative companies that copy an existing idea with very few insights, don't compel their teams to work hard enough to be successful.
 - Best ideas look terrible at the beginning.
 Startup is somewhere between "It is a good idea" and "It seems like a bad idea".
 If others say its a bad idea, be happy about that.
 That means no competition.
-"If a idea doesn't sound absurd at the beginning, there is no hope to it.
+"If a idea doesn't sound absurd at the beginning, there is no hope to it".
 - You can't get monopoly in a big market right away.
 Find a small market to get a monopoly and quickly expand.
 - You want an idea about which you can say, "I know why it seems like a bad idea, but here is specifically why it is a great one".
 Sound crazy but also right.
 - You need to research about the market.
 You need a market that is big in ten years.
 Investors make a mistake here, they care about the growth of the startup and not the market.
 - Go after a company which is small but rapidly growing market than a big company in a small one.
 - Most people think first of what they want to express or make, then find the audience for their idea.
-You do the exace opposite, thinking of the public first.
-You need to keep focus on their chaning trends, on their chaning needs.
+You do the exact opposite, thinking of the public first.
+You need to keep focus on their changing trends, on their changing needs.
 Beginning with their demand, you create the appropriate supply.
 ## WHY NOW?
 - Why coudn't it have been done two years ago.
 Why is this the perfect time for this particular idea and to start this particular company.
 Why two years in the future will be two late?
 - In general its best to build something that you need, you will understand it much better.